citp/privacy-policy-historical/s/se/see/seewalds.com.md

-> *The following text is extracted and transformed from the seewalds.com privacy policy that was archived on 2017-03-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170324135612id_/http%3A//www.seewalds.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the seewalds.com privacy policy that was archived on 2017-10-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171024025908id_/http%3A//www.seewalds.com/privacy) for the most accurate reproduction.*

-# Privacy Policy — The Seewald Family
+# Privacy Policy — Seewalds.com

 ### What information do we collect?